sephirot47/AsciiEngine/README.md

 # AsciiEngine
-3D  C++ ASCII Game Engine in 256color-terminal.
+3D Game Engine in ASCII 256color-terminal.
 From scratch using C++.
 (Actually using our AsciiGL graphics library, which is from scratch in C++ too) Using AsciiGL (https://github.com/JFonS/AsciiGL) as graphical engine (also made from scratch by us just using ncurses to print the characters).